j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 # MyEtherWallet Review and User-Guide

-MyEtherWallet (MEW) is a browser tool for receiving, sending, and storing Ethereum (ETH), Ethereum Classic (ETC), and other [ERC-20](https://en.wikipedia.org/wiki/ERC20) tokens.
+MyEtherWallet (MEW) is a browser tool for interacting with the Ethereum network.
+You can perform a range of procedures with MEW including receiving, sending, and storing Ether (ETH), Ether Classic (ETC), and other [ERC-20](https://en.wikipedia.org/wiki/ERC20) tokens.
 Originally released in 2015, MEW is open source, free, and in active development on [Github](https://github.com/kvhnuke/etherwallet).

-MEW provides users with a light weight method of interacting with the Ethereum blockchain.
+MEW provides users with a light weight method of communicating with the Ethereum blockchain.
 The benefits of MEW are that you don't have to download or store the entire blockchain, all of your private information is generated and stored on your computer, and MEW can be used in combination with [hardware wallets](https://unhashed.com/best-bitcoin-ethereum-altcoin-wallet-reviews/#hardware) for added security.

 This review of MyEtherWallet will cover: